strongloop/strongloop.com2/_posts/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 ibmcloud cr login
 ```

-If success, you will see something like:
+If succeeds, you will see something like:

 ```
 Logging in to 'us.icr.io'...